 Green tea also helps in regulating blood pressure levels in human beings.
-Research has concluded that green tea is a natural ACE inhibitor, which converts the blood pressure causing enzymes and prevents it an action to help lower the blood pressure level.
+Research has concluded that green tea is a natural ACE inhibitor, which converts the blood pressure-causing enzymes and prevents an action to help lower the blood pressure level.

 4. Lowers The Risk Of Type 2 Diabetes

 Type 2 diabetes is one of the most chronic conditions of the body compared to the rest.
 But our green tea is all to the rescue for this as well.
-It enhances the body metabolism and regulates glucose level in the body thus, cutting out the diabetes risk.
+It enhances the body’s metabolism and regulates glucose levels in the body thus, cutting out the diabetes risk.

 5. Promotes Weight Loss

-Green tea is full of antioxidants which helps you to shed off those extra pounds and calories from your body.
+Green tea is full of antioxidants that help you to shed those extra pounds and calories from your body.
 Along with the increase in the normal metabolic rate, it also increases your energy metabolism to remove all the toxins from the body.

 6. Improves Brain Health

 Well, this sounds a little shocking, but yes, Green tea can improve your brain health too.
-Green tea consists of an amino acid called L-theanine, which crosses the blood-brain barrier and sharpens the cognition.
-Studies an researches have proved that a cup of green tea can successfully help you reduce stress and tiredness within you in comparison with the other caffeinated drinks.
+Green tea consists of an amino acid called L-theanine, which crosses the blood-brain barrier and sharpens cognition.
+Studies and research have proved that a cup of green tea can successfully help you reduce stress and tiredness within you in comparison with other caffeinated drinks.

 7. Prevents Tooth Decay

-Green tea limits the growth of certain bacteria in your mouth and prevents the growth of bacteria which cause periodontal health issues.
+Green tea limits the growth of certain bacteria in your mouth and prevents the growth of bacteria that cause periodontal health issues.
 It is proven to reduce the chances of tooth decay and swollen gums too.
-On an overall note, the researches have shown that people who drink green tea have better oral health than the others who don’t.
+On an overall note, the researchers have shown that people who drink green tea have better oral health than others who don’t.